 Over the course of the last year, countless exploits have been uncovered at both the software and hardware levels.
 Some of these breaches are so severe they could result in the complete loss of all secure data from infected hosts.
 This isn’t just a concern for small or medium-sized businesses that may have lighter security than large enterprises.

 Anyone can be targeted regardless of size.
 Macy’s had customer’s online data hacked in 2018.
 A third-party support partner resulted in Sears, Kmart, and Delta Airlines customers’ credit card information being stolen, a breach that affected an undisclosed number of individuals.
 Panera Bread, Adidas, UnderArmor, the long list of breaches taking place just in 2018 covers every sector of business across the globe.

-Some estimates place InfoSec breaches as a result of poor patching and routine vulnerability checks as high as 80% of all breaches.
+Some estimates place InfoSec breaches due to poor security patching and routine vulnerability checks as high as 80% of all breaches.
 On paper, patching vulnerabilities sounds like a simple task, but when the individual patch count for any given business can reach high into the thousands, the problem becomes readily apparent.
 Manually managing software, hardware, and configuration vulnerabilities is a nigh impossible task that will inevitably fail.

 Enter the MBSA